Skip to main content

 Drag and drop task containersโ€‹

-Assuming a task container is defined and tasks are assigned to it, planning a task โ€“ by dragging it on the planning board - will automatically plan all the other tasks that belong to the same container.
-When dragging a task, the tooltip will immediately tell you which tasks are about to be planned.
-In the example below, you'll find that dragging a container-backed task will drag other related tasks (as defined by the containers) to the planning board:
+Once a task container is defined and tasks are assigned to it, planning one task by dragging it onto the planning board plans every other task in the same container.
+As you drag, the tooltip tells you which tasks are about to be planned.
+In the example below, dragging a container-backed task pulls the other related tasks (as defined by the containers) onto the planning board:

 Containers on the map